Timbertighe/Network-Assistant/docs/NLP.md

         Collects entities from the given message
         Returns them to the calling function, so other functions can make use of them as they see fit

-### load_ents()
+### load_devices()
-    Arguments:
-        ent_list - A list of custom entities
-            A list of PATTERNs is stored under a LABEL
+    Loads a list of devices and sites into a list These are formatted as entities, so they can be handled by spaCy

+        Parameters:
+            filename : str
+                The filename containing the list of devices and sites

+        Raises:
+            Exception
+                When there's a problem loading the file Exception
+                When there's a problem loading YAML content

         Returns:
+            patterns : list
+                A list of dictionaries
+                This is a list of words that will be added to the pipeline False : boolean
+                If there is a problem loading the file or YAML

+### load_entities()
+    Loads custom words as entities, so they can be handled by spaCy

+        Parameters:
+            ent_list : str
+                The list of custom words

+        Raises:
+            None

+        Returns:
+            patterns : list
-        patterns - A dictionary of patterns and labels
+                A list of dictionaries
-    Purpose:
-        Creates a list of dictionaries
+                This is a list of words that will be added to the pipeline
-        Each dictionary is a PATTERN/LABEL
-        This can be loaded into the entity ruler

 &nbsp;<br>